Lal1th/ETL_chata.ai/readme.md

-# Customer 360 ETL Pipeline
+# Take-Home Challenge

-## Project Overview
+## Overview

-This project implements a production-ready ETL pipeline that consolidates three disparate data sources into a unified Customer 360 view.
+This challenge implements a production-ready ETL pipeline that consolidates three disparate data sources into a unified Customer 360 view.
 The pipeline handles real-world data quality issues including inconsistent formatting, duplicates, invalid records, and missing values to produce a clean, analytical dataset.

 ## Quick Start